 (Anne L. Founder/Director of INCLUSIVE ensemble)

-- Grand Tenor Ukulele – 19″ scale.
+- Grand Tenor (GT) Ukulele – 19″/483mm scale, or 17.9″/455mm (Lyric Tenor) scale.
 A large body tenor designed for Hawaiian jazz uke master Kimo Hussey.
-Beautifully balanced with a curvy baritone-sized body plan, the GT offers additional resonance, complexity, power, and sustain, and cleaner fingering for the most complex arrangements up the neck.
-Especially fine for creating distinctive sonorities with drop tunings.
+Beautifully balanced with a curvy baritone-sized body that sits in your lap like a perfect-sized puppy, the GT offers additional resonance, complexity, warmth, and sustain, and more spacious fingering.
+Standard 13th fret neck-join puts the bridge in the classical guitar “sweet spot” (12th fret neck-join for the Lyric Tenor scale).
+Especially nice for creating distinctive sonorities with drop and/or altered tunings.

 Each instrument is a carefully conceived individual: a dance with the wood, designed and built to delight.
 On many instruments the wood and I work it out between ourselves, and I’ll tell you – wood can be very opinionated.
 It’s a joy when these instruments are united with their partner, as if they knew them in advance.
 On a commission you and I work together (in person or via technology) to create your ideal musical companion.

-My standard features include every feature that I want in a uke…except a soundport, which I like but not everyone wants.
+My standard features include every feature that I want in a uke.

 - Custom headplate with signature crescent moon inlay.